codio-templates/hello-pencilcode-in-codio/.guides/content/PencilCode-Syntax-and-Commands-f6fe.md

 ---
 In PencilCode, every program is a web page.
 PencilCode allows programmers to seamlessly switch between “block” and “text” modes.
-The underlying text lanugage is: CoffeeScript, JavaScript or HTML.
+The underlying text language is: CoffeeScript, JavaScript or HTML.
 You can switch between languages by selecting the gear icon in the blue bar at the top of the PencilCode coding environment.

 <iframe src="https://giphy.com/embed/DrZ0bl2LCt0noFFV1L" width="480" height="350" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/DrZ0bl2LCt0noFFV1L"></a></p>